ICTatRTI/playbook/best_practices-version_control.md

 ## II.
 Adding

-### Do not use `git add -A` or `git add .`

-`git add -A` will add all outstanding changes to the _index_ or [_staging area_](https://git-scm.com/book/ch1-3.html#The-Three-States). `git add .` will do the same to all changes to files in the current directory or below.
-While it may take long to add files individually, you are much less likely to accidentally commit something you shouldn't by doing so.

 ### Consider using `git add --patch`

 `git add --patch` will show you all your changes that are not added one by one and ask you whether to add them or not.
 This is an excellent way to review your code before adding and committing it.